Fohdeesha/quanta-brocade/documentation/index.md

 ```
 reset
 ```
 It will now reboot into the Brocade bootloader.
-In the bootloader and brocade software via telnet, you need to use shift+backspace to backspace.
-You can remedy this by changing your putty settings to "Control+H" for backspace method under Terminal>Keyboard.
+In the Brocade software over serial or telnet, you need to use shift+backspace to backspace.
+You can remedy this by changing your Putty/terminal settings to "Control+H" for backspace method under Terminal>Keyboard and backspace won't require shift.
 Once you get it up and running, you can also configure SSH which uses normal backspaces.
- We need to tftpboot the brocade software image:
+Now we need to tftpboot the brocade software image:

 ```
 #give the bootloader a temporary unique IP